 It wasn’t really a street, but more of a driveway for the rest of the houses behind us.
 It felt as if butterflies were bouncing around in my stomach, doing construction work on my insides, as I pedaled out, eager to get started.

 BAM, I hit the ground with a loud thud.
-Stupid ground I thought, why does it have to be so hard?
-The kids laugh and murmured trenchant comments among themselves, but I could tell it was about me.
+Stupid ground, I thought, why does it have to be so hard?
+The kids laugh and murmur trenchant comments among themselves, but I can tell it was about me.
 I’ve tried this about a million times, and it always ends the same, with my face on the ground.
-Then my mom comes out and starts watching, giving useful tips as I fall over and over again, like “keep your eyes on the road” and “ if you feel like you’re going to fall one way, lean the other”, but I can tell even she’s getting frustrated just watching me.
+Then my mom comes out and starts watching, giving useful tips as I fall over and over again; like “Keep your eyes on the road,” and “ If you feel like you’re going to fall one way, lean the other,”but I can tell even she’s getting frustrated watching me.
 I was bruised from falling several times and I felt hopeless.
 I felt as if biking was a cliff that was impossible to climb, and I was staring up at its side.
 Then I start pedaling.

 My mom yells, “You can do it!”

-Time slows down though I can still feel the wind on my face, the sweat coming off my face, and I realize that I had just been biking without even know it.
-As soon as the feeling had come, the feeling left just as fast.
+Time slows down, though I can still feel the wind on my face, the sweat coming off my face, and I realize that I had just been biking without even know it.
+As soon as the feeling came, the feeling left just as fast.
 Pride overwhelms me as I jump off the bike and race over to my mom, almost tripping.

 I yelled, “I did it, I did it, I did it!”